jvaugha3038/PID-Project/README.md

 * The arm can move side to side on the axle.
   * Don't worry about it its fine :)
 * Wires interfered with the arm.
-  * We tried (and failed) to crimp some wires ourselves, then gave up and ued shorter wires and jumper wires.
+  * We tried (and failed) to crimp some wires ourselves, then gave up and used shorter wires and jumper wires.
 * The supports are held together by the Metro M4.
   * *It's fine don't worry about it*
 * When editing variables with the rotary encoder in the LCD menu, the edit page closed/opened too fast.